nafiul-araf/Data-Analysis-Projects-with-Python-and-SQL/Python + SQL/readme.md

 ```bash
 pip install -r requirements.txt
 ```
+2. Need to create a database in MySQL workbench

-2. Run the following command on the terminal:
+3. 2.
+Run the following command on the terminal:
 ```bash
 python etl.py
 ```